PedroPLCode/ZeroKey-brute-force-tool/README.md

 # ZeroKey-bruteforce-tool
-A simple command-line brute force tool for SSH, FTP, MySQL, and PostgreSQL services with automatic service detection.
+A simple command-line brute force tool for SSH, FTP, Telnet, MySQL, and PostgreSQL services with automatic service detection.

 ### Features
-- Automatic detection of running services on the target host (SSH, FTP, MySQL, PostgreSQL)
+- Automatic detection of running services on the target host (SSH, FTP, Telnet, MySQL, PostgreSQL)
 - Brute force attack using a username and password wordlist
 - Support for specifying protocol and port manually
 - Logs successful login attempts to a file